evanaImport Intelligence

 Is this related to duty drawback?+

-Yes and no. Traditional duty drawback applies when you export goods after importing them, and that program still exists independently.
-The PSC refund mechanism is broader: it applies even to goods consumed domestically that were subject to tariffs the court found unlawfully imposed.
-Evana handles both programs.
+No. Traditional duty drawback applies when you export goods after importing them, and that program still exists independently.
+The IEEPA tariff refund is a separate matter — it concerns duties the Supreme Court found were unlawfully imposed in the first place.
+Evana handles both programs, and many importers may qualify for both.

 How long will refunds take?+